Can I Get Medicare at Age 62?

 Can I get Medicare at age 62?

-Most people get Medicare when they turn 65.
 It's possible to get Medicare at age 62 or younger if you have:

-• ALS (amyotrophic lateral sclerosis), also called Lou Gehrig's disease
+• ALS (Amyotrophic Lateral Sclerosis), also called Lou Gehrig's disease

 You can get Social Security retirement benefits when you turn 62.
 This is a common source of confusion when it comes to Medicare eligibility.
 It's important to remember that Social Security and Medicare are two separate programs with different age requirements.